Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 So far unpublished work, which was published on the bioRxiv portal in November before being published in a peer-reviewed journal, offers preliminary answers to the question of why so many cats fell ill in Cyprus.
 Based on RNA sequencing of samples from dozens of cats with FIP, the authors of the paper argue that a strain of coronavirus that arose from separate feline and canine coronaviruses may have combined, linking the fecal excretion and infectivity of the common FECV virus with the virulence of the mutated FIP virus to one pathogen.

-Concerns are growing on the "cat island".
+Concerns are growing on "Cat Island"

 In short